 This creamy avocado dip requires just a few ingredients and is very tasty when served with tacos or quesadillas.
-A healthy dip recipe that everyone loves.Â
+This is a quick and delicious appetizer that’s a nice addition to your next party!

 Our family loves Mexican food.
 It is a comfort food, at least for me!
 Warm, spicy, melty, creamy, crispy, I’d say that falls into the comfort food category.

-Tacos, quesadillas, nachos…you name it.
+Turkey tacos, chicken quesadillas, nachos…you name it.
 When I couldn’t have corn, because of my son’s corn intolerance, I really missed my chips and salsa.
 I’d still eat guacamole, on pretty much anything, but I did miss crunchy tortilla chips.

 Once he could tolerate corn, I was happy to eat tortilla chips again, and especially happy to make this easy avocado dip.

-As I said, I love guacamole, and since I knew we were making bean and vegan cheese quesadillas, I thought this recipe for avocado dip would be perfect! Â I did make some changes to the original recipe so that it would be dairy free.
+As I said, I love guacamole, and since I knew we were making bean and vegan cheese quesadillas, I thought this recipe for avocado dip would be perfect! Â

+- Avocadoes – The most important thing is to use ripe avocadoes!
 The skin on a ripe avocado will be a bit darker, and when you gently squeeze the avocado, it will yield to pressure.
 If it feels very hard, it’s unripe.
 If it feels very mushy, then the avocado is overripe and not good.
 Read more about how to pick an avocado here.

 If you refrigerate this dip, press a piece of plastic wrap on the top to help it stay green.
 If there is a little bit of discoloration, you can scrape that off before eating.